-Fabiola, 36, is learning skills learned at Aspire to help change her life.
+Fabiola, 36, is using skills learned at Aspire to help change her life.

 War and genocide have a huge impact on survivors’ abilities to earn a living.
 Public infrastructure collapses, including the police force, hospitals, health clinics and schools.
 Civilians are vulnerable to violence, rape and theft.
 It is too dangerous for people to farm their land and their livestock is stolen, depriving them of their livelihood.
 Vast populations fleeing conflict leave labour shortages in some areas, while creating overcrowding in others.
 Schools close and children are not educated.
 Communities fall apart, and cannot support the growing number of vulnerable groups.
 Therefore vocational training, jobs and regular income are essential for survivors’ recovery and community peace building.